Austinbots/cs2-Change-Map-Rotation-Using-Text-File/README.md

 <br>
 We have to switch the map before this time expires because<br>
 if this is set mp_endmatch_votenextmap 0<br>
 after the time expires the game will try to switch to a blank map and the server will either crash or go into a strange nonfunctioning state.
-This is a strange thing with the game and not caused by this plugin.
+This is a strange thing with the game and not caused by this plugin.<br>
 <br>
 Also note this setting<br>
 mp_endmatch_votenextleveltime<br>